Old Prussian language: Dialects

 Phonetical distinctions are: Pom. ē is Samb. ī (sweta- : swīta- 'world'); Pom. ō, Samb. ū after a labial (mōthe [mōte] : mūti 'mother') or Pom. ō, Samb. ā (tōwis : tāws 'father'; brōte : brāti 'brother'), which influences the nominative suffixes of feminine ā-stems (crauyō [kraujō] : krawia 'blood').
 The nominative suffixes of the masculine o-stems are weakened to -is in Pomesanian; in Sambian they are syncopated (deywis : deiws 'god').

 Vocabulary differences encompass Pom. smoy [zmoy] (cf. Lith. žmuo), Samb. wijrs 'man'; Pom. wayklis, Samb. soūns 'son' and Pom. samien, Samb. laucks [lauks] 'field'.

 The neuter gender is more often found in Pomesianan than in Sambian.

 Others argue that the Catechisms are written in a Yatvingized Prussian.
 The differences noted above could therefore be explained as being features of a different West Baltic language Yatvingian/Sudovian.

 Phonology

 Consonants

-The Prussian language is described to have the following consonants:
+The Prussian language is described as having the following consonants: